zeruhur/thalassa/01_thalassa.md

 ### Cetus
 10 STA, 3 Armor, 18 KRA, 4 TEK, 18 THU, spikey ail (d20, automatic fail against Critical Damage)
-- Monstrous colossal sea-dragon, the size of a ship
+- Monstrous colossal sea-dragon, the size of a ship.
-- Attacks ships by smashing them with its fan-like tail
+- Attacks ships by smashing them with its fan-like tail.
-- Its spines, a cubit thick, can pierce a man (instant critical)
+- Its spines, a cubit thick, can pierce a man (instant critical).

 ### Chimera
 7 STA, 18 KRA, 4 TEK, claws (d6), 2x bite (d8), fire-breath (d12)
-- Lion's body, three-heads: of a lion, goat on its back and serpent as tail
+- Lion's body, three-heads: of a lion, goat on its back and serpent as tail.
-- Uses claws ad bites as natural weapons
+- Uses claws and bites as natural weapons.
 - Fire-breathing creature, it can melt metal.
-Invulnerable to external attacks
+Invulnerable to external attacks.

 ### Centaur
 6 STA, 1 Armor, 15 TEK, rocks and branches (d6)